 If you’d like to decorate your cookies with more intricate designs, it may be a good idea to consider preparing some of the decorations in advance (making multiple colours of icing in one day can be difficult to organize).
 You can get some of the work done in advance by creating little decorations on baking paper – they will come off easily once dry.
 Just be careful handling them, they will be very fragile!
 Decorations prepared that way can be stored… well, almost forever, I’d say.
+Sugar is a natural preservative after all, and there’s plenty of it in icing.
 So if you’re now panicking because you’re not quite ready for Christmas and there are only 10 days left – next year, consider pre-preparing some of the cookie decor in October. 🙂

 Here’s a sample of what I made this year…